History of the Pittsburgh Steelers: The 1930s: The Pirates years

+Rooney's gambling winnings helped keep his struggling franchise afloat during an era when sports teams often collapsed.
+He recalled, “In those days, nobody got wealthy in sports.
+You had two thrills—winning on Sunday and making payroll on Monday.”
+The Great Depression made finances even tighter, with the team losing nearly $10,000 in 1934 ($235,000 today).
+Competing with established teams in bidding wars was difficult, leading Rooney to propose player signing limits, which eventually led to the creation of the NFL Draft in 1936.
+The Pirates saw little initial return with the draft system, however, as the team's first draft pick, William Shakespeare, would never play in the NFL.
+The franchise would trade their first round pick multiple times in their first 30 years.

 The Pirates' first uniforms were gold with black stripes and were adorned with the city crest.
 This color scheme was inspired by Pittsburgh's city flag.
 The stripes were created with felt overlays, and as such they had functional as well as aesthetic value in that they allowed the ball carrier to hold the ball more securely.

-Rooney hired Forrest "Jap" Douds as player-coach.
-Douds was a three-time All-American and local legend as a player at Washington & Jefferson College, and had been an All-Pro in the NFL.
-Pittsburgh's inaugural game, against the New York Giants was a 23–2 defeat in front of a crowd of about 20,000.
-The franchise's first ever points came off a safety which resulted when Pirates center John "Cap" Oehler blocked a punt through the end zone.
-Rooney wrote of the game, "The Giants won.
-Our team looks terrible.
-The fans didn't get their money's worth."
+Rooney hired Forrest Douds as player-coach, a three-time All-American from Washington & Jefferson College and an All-Pro in the NFL.
+The Pittsburgh Pirates' inaugural game was a 23–2 loss to the New York Giants in front of a crowd of about 20,000., with their first points coming from a safety when center John Oehler blocked a punt through the end zone.
+A week later, they earned their first victory, defeating the Chicago Cardinals 14–13, highlighted by Martin Kottler’s 99-yard interception return and 36-year-old Mose Kelsch’s game-winning extra point.
+In their sixth game, they tied an NFL record by combining with the Cincinnati Reds for 31 punts in a scoreless draw, a mark matched but never surpassed.
+The team's five home games drew around 57,000 fans, fewer than the Pitt-Duquesne college matchup that year.
+Finishing their inaugural season with a 3–6–2 record, Douds was not retained as coach but remained with the team for two more years as a player.

-The Pittsburgh Pirates notched their first victory a week later, defeating the Chicago Cardinals 14–13, in front of about 5,000 fans.
-The team scored its first ever touchdown when Martin "Butch" Kottler returned an interception 99 yards.
-The other hero that day was Mose Kelsch, who at 36 years of age was the oldest player in the NFL – four years older even than team owner Rooney.
-Kelsch, a holdover from the sandlot Majestics, kicked the extra point that was the margin of victory.

-In their sixth game the Pirates set an NFL record the franchise still shares, combining with the Cincinnati Reds to punt 31 times in a scoreless tie.
-The Bears and Packers matched the mark in a game played on the same day, but it has never been surpassed since.

-The total attendance for their five home games in the inaugural season was around 57,000.
-To put that number into perspective, that year's Pitt-Duquesne college matchup was watched by around 60,000 fans.
-The team finished their initial season with a 3–6–2 record, after which Coach Douds was not retained as coach, though he stayed with the team two more years as a player.